tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	* [Source code](https://github.com/suinleelab/attributionpriors)
 	* Model priors transfer information from humans to a model by constraining the model’s parameters
 	* Model attributions transfer information from amodel to humans by explaining the model’s behavior.
+14. Hybrid Predictive Model: When an Interpretable Model Collaborates with a Black-box Model (2019)
+15. Interpretable Companions for Black-Box Models (2020)
+8. Concept based explanation

 ## Model-Specific Explanation Methods:
 1. Knowledge distillation